knative/client/docs/cmd/kn_source_ping_update.md

   -h, --help                      help for update
   -n, --namespace string          Specify the namespace to operate in.
       --schedule string           Optional schedule specification in crontab format (e.g. '*/2 * * * *' for every two minutes.
 By default fire every minute.
   -s, --sink string               Addressable sink for events.
-You can specify broker, knative service or URI.
-Examples: '--sink broker:nest' for 'nest' broker, '--sink https://event.receiver.uri' for an URI (identified by 'http' or 'https'), '--sink ksvc:receiver' or '--sink receiver' for 'receiver' knative service.
-If prefix is not provided, it is considered as knative service.
+You can specify a broker, Knative service or URI.
+Examples: '--sink broker:nest' for a broker 'nest', '--sink https://event.receiver.uri' for an URI with an 'http://' or 'https://' schema, '--sink 'ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver'.
+If prefix is not provided, it is considered as a Knative service.
 ```

 ### Options inherited from parent commands